 — If you need to remove festering smells from clothing simply add 1/2 cup of white vinegar to your pre-wash and 1 table spoon of bicarbonate of soda into the drum and voila you will have sweet smelling clothes again.

-— Bicarbonate of soda will also remove smells from fabric sofas and rugs.
+— This is a cleaning hack that has been used for years but is often overlooked.
+Bicarbonate of soda will also remove smells from fabric sofas and rugs.

 — If you have a leather sofa you are probably used to it looking dull and scratched.
 This is simple to solve with leather cream for shoes and shoe polish.
 The leather cream can be worked in with a soft cloth and will help to restore the moisture to the leather, then just apply a shoe polish which matches the shade of your sofa to cover any marks or scratches.
 Allow it all to settle in before sitting back down.